Araxeus/vendorfiles/README.md

 npm install vendorfiles
 ```

-## Usage
+## Configuration

-> There are some secret undocumented features, but I will document them later.
-For now, you can look at the source code or examples.

 In your package.json file, you can define your vendor files under the `vendorDependencies` key.

-Here's an example:
+you can then run `vendor sync` to sync your vendor files with the config file.

 ```json
 {